 The Creator plan is worth the money if you’re looking for simplicity, reliability, and the ability to control your spending as you grow your subscriber list.

 Personally, I wouldn’t recommend ConvertKit’s top-tier Creator Pro plan – for that price you can find many more features with a rival service.
-With the previously mentioned GetResponse Plus plan, you pay the same amount for a powerful integrated marketing platform packed full of advanced features.
+With the previously mentioned GetResponse Plus plan1, you pay the same amount for a powerful integrated marketing platform packed full of advanced features.

 FAQ